Child Play Therapy

 Giving kids permission to play

 Play therapy is a fantastic way to engage children in feeling comfortable enough to share what they’re going through and feeling.
-At Crossroads Collective, we give them permission to play and in return, they open up to us.
+At Transitions Counselling Centre, we give them permission to play and in return, they open up to us.

 PLAY THERAPY CAN HELP